rashmichaudhary24/genai-learning-journal/13-Vector-Representations..md

 Another surprising insight was that many AI capabilities I had thought of as separate technologies—recommendation engines, semantic search, RAG, clustering, similarity detection, and personalization—are all fundamentally built upon vector representations.

+I was also surprised to learn that one of the foundational ideas behind modern AI is remarkably simple: train a model to predict words from context, and semantic understanding emerges as a side effect.

+---

+## My Understanding of Sliding Windows, CBOW and Skip-Gram

+A sliding window moves across a sentence and determines which words are considered the context and which word is the target.

+For example, in the sentence:

+> The quick brown fox jumps over the lazy dog

+a sliding window can be used to generate multiple training examples.

+**CBOW (Continuous Bag of Words)** learns by using the surrounding context words to predict the target word.

+> Given the neighbours, who is this word?

+For example:

+> (The, quick, fox, jumps) → brown

+**Skip-Gram** learns by using the target word to predict the surrounding context words.

+> Given this word, who are its neighbours?

+For example:

+> brown → The, quick, fox, jumps

+The key insight is that by repeatedly predicting words from context (or context from words), AI systems automatically learn meaningful vector representations.

 ---

 ## Enterprise Implications